ibm-wsc/WCA4Z-Wildfire-Workshop/docs/labs/transform.md

     <!--- Note: if this returns an error, try to close out of the java files in the editor. --->

-    The large language model (LLM) will begin to generate Java code for the *getAvgMotPremium* Java method which matches the functionality of the *3100-GET-AVG-MOT-PREMIUM* COBOL paragraph.
+    The large language model (LLM) will begin to generate Java code for the *getAvgMotPremium3100* Java method which matches the functionality of the *3100-GET-AVG-MOT-PREMIUM* COBOL paragraph.

 35. After the Java method gets generated in the right-side panel, click the *Insert* button.